rateelbahathiq/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2.strncpy:Write a function that copies a string.
 3. strcmp:Write a function that compares two strings.
 4.rev_array.c:Write a function that reverses the content of an array of integers.
+5.string_toupper:Write a function that changes all lowercase letters of a string to uppercase.